-Summary: The Bill was substantially amended by Senator Torlakson at the May 5 Senate Local Government Committee hearing.
-The amendments deleted all 8 of the proposed changes to the statutory provisions authorizing mandatory city annexations, including the one which would have removed LAFCO discretion over the annexation of open-space or non-prime agricultural lands that had been designated for urban growth by an annexing city.
-The bill now only increases the maximum size of the area that is subject to the unilateral annexation procedures, specifically "island" annexations, from 75 acres to 150 acres.
-As amended, staff recommends that CALAFCO SUPPORT the bill.
+Summary: The bill increases the maximum size of the area that is subject to the unilateral annexation procedures, specifically 'island' annexations, from 75 acres to 150 acres.
+As amended, staff recommended that CALAFCO SUPPORT the bill.

 CALAFCO staff Supports this bill, as amended.